 If you’re very blonde or grey there is not enough hair colour to allow the laser to heat and damage the root and prevent future hair growth.

 Fact #2 If your hairs not growing the laser can’t work

 Every hair on your face and body is in one of three stages.
-The first stage in the cycle where your hair grows is called the Anagen phase.
-Only hairs in this growth phase can be treated successfully.
-Which is why you need an average of 8 treatments at 4 or 5 week intervals to get close to the result you’re looking for.
+The first stage in the cycle, where your hair grows is called the Anagen phase.
+Only hairs in this growth phase can be treated successfully, which is why you need an average of 8 treatments at 4 or 5 weekly intervals to get close to the result you’re looking for.

 Fact #3 Laser hair removal is rarely permanent

-After 8 -10 treatments most people would be consider the treated area to be hair free, with the only hairs left growing being short fine vellus hairs.
-But it’s not uncommon for some hairs to regrow and occasional future ‘top up’ treatments being necessary.
+After 8 -10 treatments most people would consider the treated area to be hair free, with the only hairs left growing being short fine vellus hairs.
+It is not uncommon for some hairs to regrow, and occasional future ‘top up’ treatments may be necessary.